Jean Co (TPE:2442) Earnings Power Value (EPV): NT$-41.72 (As of Dec25)

 Jean Co Business Description

 Jean Co Ltd along with its subsidiaries, is engaged in the real estate sector.
 The main businesses of the company and its subsidiaries include transactions of real properties, leasing, construction and development, apartment and building management, and technology information services.
-Its reportable segments are; Real estate, Financial instruments and Investment, Construction development, and Information service.
+Its reportable segments are: segment of real estate, segment of financial instruments & investment, segment of construction development and segment of information service.
 The majority of its revenue is derived from the Construction development segment which engages in the sales of property and land development.